Charging your electric vehicle from the grid or your solar battery?

 2. We’ve installed 8kW single phase system

-4. We use 10 kW a night to power the home (high usage)
+4. We use 10 kWh a night to power the home (high usage)

 5. The car is only charged at home

-We drive a Tesla model 3 standard range with 70kW battery and a 7kW home EV charger linked to our solar panels.
+We drive a Tesla Model 3 standard range with 70kWh battery and a 7kW home EV charger linked to our solar panels.

-Our example driver is intelligent and plugs his car every day for a top up charge.
+Our example driver is intelligent and plugs in his car every day for a top up charge.
 He plugs in on Saturday and uses an EO Mini Pro Solar to identify solar generation.
-His home solar system produces and generation of 30kW over the weekend and this tops up his Tesla.
+His home solar system produces a surplus generation of 30kWh over the weekend and this tops up his Tesla.
+Please note the EO Mini Pro is solar matching and will also require a grid connection to protect the vehicles battery when solar production is very low from micro charging.

-Therefore, our example uses.
-49kW of electricity per week.
+Therefore, in our example the Tesla uses 49kWh of electricity per week as follows.

 Based on this our example has used clean energy for 33kW or 68% of his journey.
 While the grid made up 32% of his charging.

-So using NSW as an example because of it’s heavy footprint with coal generated electricity we can come to a conclusion on the best way to charge our friends Tesla.
-In NSW we produce 820kg of carbon dioxide for every 1000kW.
-Or 0.82kg / kW.
-Therefore, every week our Tesla would produce 13.12 kg of carbon dioxide or 682 kg of carbon dioxide per year.
+So, using NSW as an example because of its heavy footprint with coal generated electricity we can come to a conclusion on the best way to charge our friends Tesla.
+In NSW we produce 820kg of carbon dioxide for every 1000kWh or 0.82kg / kWh.
+Therefore, every week our Tesla would produce as a result of grid electricity 13.12 kg of carbon dioxide or 682 kg of carbon dioxide per year.

-The equivalent petrol car that travels 14,600km will produce, 4970kg of carbon dioxide or over 700% reduction in emissions.
-So it’s cleaner!
+The equivalent petrol car that travels 14,600km will produce, 4970kg of carbon dioxide.
+The Tesla equates to a reduction in emissions of 86% when compared to the petrol car.
+So, it’s cleaner!

 What we also know is: